aryyya/the-office-staff/README.md

 GET /api/quote/michael-scott

 [
   "Would I rather be feared or loved?
 Easy.
 Both.
-I want people to be afraid of how much they love me.", ...
+I want people to be afraid of how much they love me."
 ]

+An array of quotes from the staff member is returned.
 ```